Solomon594/Hangman_game/README.md

 This project implements the Hangman Game as a web application using Flask, HTML, CSS, and JavaScript.
 It allows users to play the game in their web browser.

+**Team Members**
+Glory Ada Ogbondah - A backend developer with no prior coding experience before ALX, but gradually developing her programming skills especially in python language.
+Solomon Antiri - 	Frontend developer with keen interest in I.T and programming.

 ## Features

 - Randomly selects a word from a predefined word list.